Logarithmic EW corrections at one-loop: Numerical results

 Next, we consider the EW corrections to hadronic $Z+2$~jets production at $\ord(\alphaS^2 \alpha)$.
 Differential distributions in $p_{\rm{T},Z}$ and $p_{\rm{T}, j_1}$ are shown in~\reffi{fig:zjj_pT}.
 In $p_{\rm{T},Z}$ (left) the relative corrections show a very similar picture as for $Z+$~jet production.
 In fact, the agreement of these relative corrections indicate a large degree of factorisation of QCD and EW effects in this observable.
 However, in the case of $Z+2$~jets production the \SSSC effects are not completely negligible and yield relative corrections of around $-(3-5)\%$.
 When these effects are included in the \NLLp prediction there is sub-percent level agreement with the \NVI corrections in the entire considered transverse momentum range.

 The \LSC correction to the transverse momentum distribution in the leading jet $p_{\rm{T}, j_1}$ (right) are of the same size as the corresponding corrections in $p_{\rm{T},Z}$.
 However, these negative \LSC corrections are largely compensated by sizeable positive \SSC and \COLL effects.
 The negative \SSSC corrections are of the same size as the PR ones and increase up to about $-10\%$ each for $p_{\rm{T}, j_1}=1~$TeV.
 Summing all these corrections in LA together yields total \NLLp corrections of about $-15\%$ at $p_{\rm{T}, j_1}=1~$TeV differing by about $10\%$ from the \NLL corrections without \SSSC terms.
-In turn the \NLLp corrections differ from the full \NVI result by about $5\%$ at the TeV scale, indicating further angular dependent logarithmic corrections of the same logarithmic order as the \SSSC ones that cannot be controlled in LA.
+In turn the \NLLp corrections differ from the full \NVI result by about $5\%$ at the TeV scale, indicating angular dependent logarithmic corrections of the same logarithmic order as the \SSSC ones that cannot be controlled in LA.
 In fact, these differences highlight a violation of the assumption of the LA, i.e. Eq.~\eqref{la}.
 This violation originates from the fact that at large $p_{\rm{T}, j_1}$ the recoil of the hardest jet can be taken by the second jet, while the $Z$ boson can remain soft.
 Such configurations yield a separation of scales in violation of Eq.~\eqref{la}.
-Nevertheless, for the case at hand the differences between the \NLLp and the \NLL predictions serve as a reliable estimate of effects beyond the LA.
+Still, the difference between the \NLL and \NLLp predictions overestimates effects beyond the LA.

 In order to contrast the behaviour of the $p_{\rm{T}, j_1}$ distribution we show differential distributions in $H_{\rm{T, jet}}$, $H_{\rm{T, tot}}$ for $Z+2$~jets production in~\reffi{fig:zjj_HT}, where these observables are defined as